tc39/proposal-smart-pipelines/readme.md

 omit the topic reference from the body.
 This is called **bare style**.

-When a pipe is in bare style, we refer to the body as a **bare function** or a **bare constructor**, depending on the rules in [bare style][].
+When a pipe is in bare style, we refer to the body as a **bare function** or a **bare constructor**, depending on the rules in [bare style • syntactic grammar][].
 The body acts as just a simple reference to a function or constructor, such as with `… |> capitalize` and `… |> new User.Message`.
 The body’s value would then be called as a unary function or constructor, without having to use the topic reference as an explicit argument.

 <details open>